khlc12/essu-inventory-system/README.md

 *   **State Management:** Local State (Prototype) / In-Memory Mock Data

 ## 🗄️ Backend (MySQL + Express/Prisma)
-A starter backend now lives in `server/` using Express, Prisma ORM, and MySQL.
+A backend lives in `server/` using Express, Prisma ORM, and MySQL.
+Authentication uses JWT; mutating routes require a valid token, and some routes are Officer-only.

 ### Requirements
 - Node.js 18+